isabella232/sonarcloud-github-action/README.md

+# Fork Context
+Internally hosted runners need to run as not root.
+The fork is setup to set Dockerfile to run as 1000 user id.

 # Scan your code with SonarCloud

 Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 20 programming languages!